GISc Certificate Program

 - Cost based on rates for graduate tuition & fees and depend on credit hours enrolled (see https://cashier.unc.edu/tuition-fees/ ).

-- Essay that describes your interest in the program and your rationale for applying, indicates your requested start semester, and provides your full contact information (2-page maximum).
+- Personal essay.
+Describe your interest in the program and your professional goals, indicate your requested start semester, and provide your current full contact information (2-page maximum).